Dardi-Zaimaj/Dardi-Zaimaj/README.md

 ---

-*Open to opportunities in football analytics, sports BI, and data roles in Germany, Switzerland, or Denmark.*
+*Open to opportunities in football analytics, sports BI, and data roles.*